Light Reflector Hood 101: The Ultimate Guide – Gro Indoor

 • Match the reflector to your garden's footprint: The size and shape of your hood determine its light coverage.
 Measure your canopy and choose a reflector that provides even light across all your plants, eliminating hot spots and dark corners.

-What Is a Grow Light Reflector Hood?
+What Exactly Is a Grow Light Reflector Hood?

 Think of a grow light reflector hood as a specialized lampshade for your indoor garden.
 Its main job is to take all the powerful light produced by your grow bulb and direct it exactly where your plants need it most: down onto their leaves.
 Without a reflector, a significant amount of light would scatter and escape, hitting the walls and ceiling of your grow room instead of fueling plant growth.
 This simple piece of equipment is essential for getting the most out of your lighting setup, ensuring every watt of electricity contributes to your garden's success.